-"shmm500" and "shmm1500" are U-Boot's prompts for user commands.
+"shmm500", "shmm1500" and "shmm700" are the U-Boot prompts on each ShMM variant for user commands.
 For a complete set of supported commands, type help.
-In this document, example dialogues that are applicable to both ShMM variants, represent this prompt with "shmmx500".
+In this document, example dialogues that are applicable to all three ShMM variants, represent this prompt with "shmmxx00".
 Example dialogues that are applicable to only one of the variants use the relevant prompt.